 Getting Rid Of Lawn Grubs

-There are two ways that you can get rid of lawn grubs, firstly do it yourself (DIY), or you hire the services of a local pest control company to deal with them.
+There are two ways that you can get rid of lawn grubs in Australia.
+Firstly do it yourself (DIY), or you hire the services of a local pest control company to deal with them.

 To DIY you go down to the local hardware store like Bunnings or maybe a local garden centre, and ask them for a spray that will kill lawn grubs, the active ingredient you want in the spray would be (Bifenthrin) this works well on lawn grubs.